 Dedicated to the discoverer and to the pioneers who passed along this trail by the Las Plumas Parlor No. 254 N.D.G.W.

 No desert’s waste nor redskins bold could swerve them from this western stand, naught could their courage e’er dismay in onward trudging day by day.

 Marker series.
-This marker is included in the Beckwourth Trail, and the Native Sons/Daughters of the Golden West marker series.
+This marker is included in the Beckwourth Trail, the California Historical Landmark, and the Native Sons/Daughters of the Golden West marker series.

 Location.
 39° 47.499′ N, 120° 6.815′ W. Marker is in Chilcoot, California, in Plumas County.
 Marker can be reached from California Route 70.
-Touch for map.
 This marker is located on a dirt, side road just west of Beckwourth Summit on the south side of Highway 70.
 Beckwourth Summit is the boundary line for Plumas and Lassen counties.
-Marker is in this post office area: Chilcoot CA 96105, United States of America.
+Touch for map.
+Marker is in this Touch for directions.